matwilso/matwilso.github.io/_posts/gpt-sim.md

 ---

->Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---a high-fidelity general-purpose prediction model, with generative abilities akin to GPT3, but in the video domain.
+>Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---a high-fidelity general-purpose prediction model, with generative abilities akin to GPT3, but for videos.
 <br><br>
 What would this enable?
-In robotics?
-In general, for bringing advances in information technology to the world of atoms?
+In robotics and for bringing advances in information tech to the world of atoms?

-Based on recent advances in language modeling---the incredible capabilities we are seeing with massively scaled but relatively "dumb" approaches---it seems likely we will soon produce incredible capabilities in video prediction, using similarly dumb approaches.
+Based on recent advances in language modeling---with the incredible capabilities of massively scaled but relatively "dumb" approaches trained to predict the next token (GPT3)---powerful video prediction does not seem too far off.
+It's maybe not immediate, due to compute costs, necessary improvements in arches, training, etc., but it's definitely on our horizon.

-Once we create a general video prediction model, we will also have created a general physics simulator.
+Once we do create a general video prediction model, we are then a small step away from a general physics simulator.
-In video prediction, you feed the model some "prompt video" and it tells you what is going to happen next.
+In video prediction, you feed the model a "prompt" video and the model tells you what is going to happen next.
-If that video happens to describe a physical system, then your model will happen to simulate physics by predicting forward.
+If that video happens to depict a physical system, like a free-falling object, then your model will happen to simulate physics by predicting what is going to happen to that object.
 With enough capacity, enough data, and a few built-in inductive biases, a video-GPT-X model could become insanely good at physical prediction.
 Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, video-GPT-X would learn super accurate physics to better predict the next frame.